← All guides

 Pit temperature and timing

 Smoke at 250°F, a bit hotter than the 225 to 250°F range used for bigger cuts, since tenderloin is thin enough that it does not need the low end of that range.
-It typically takes just 1.5 to 2 hours, by far the fastest cook of any classic smoker cut.
+It typically takes just 1.5 to 2 hours, among the fastest cooks of any classic smoker cut, alongside smoked sausage.

 Wood and rest